greenmg2003/osu-mg-reload/README.md

 #                                ~ osu!
 Mg ~

-- Author: **Alpha Green Mg**
+- Leader: **Alpha Green Mg**

+- Co-leader: **Hikari Richiumu**

 - Version: [**4.1.1**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.4.1.1-release), [**4.2.1**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.4.2.1-release) and [**5.0.1**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.5.0.1)

 - Copyright issue: Assets that are made from other skins is credited to the owners.
 Any elements that are made with Gacha Club, if you want to reuse it, please credit me.
 It's a non-commercial project after all.

-All rights reserved.
+- If you have an osu! account and wanna set sail with me and co-leader, go [here](https://osu.ppy.sh/teams/14407)

 Sub-project: [VTuber Alpha Mg](https://github.com/alphamg2003/Alpha_Mg_VTuber)

 #                                 ~ Important ~

 ⚠ **The Project (along with big project - osu!
 Gacha Club) no longer affiliates and no longer supports Gacha Community anymore, starting from 15th May, 2024**.
 That doesn't mean I stopped supporting the game, but please DO NOT refer this as a part of Gacha Community anymore.
-We simply do it for personal use, and maybe for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.
+We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.

+Update on 24/03/2025 from Mg (me): I might re-consider supporting the community after the below community has done something worse to me, should the community choose to and welcome me and this project back

+⚠ **The Project (along with big project - osu!
+Gacha Club) also no longer affiliates and no longer supports RGVN, starting from 20th March, 2025.
+Their defamation behind my back has disgusted me.** Should they continue to consume this project to defame members of the project and caught red-handed, I'll file a lawsuit.

-⚠ **We DO NOT welcome Gacha players (and other players) who are woke LGBTQ+, and Gacha Kids (Gacha Players who are <14 years old).** If you are like that, you can call me homophobic, I don't care.
-You must be the reason why I leave Gacha Community, and let the community suffer from the haters, deal with it.
+⚠ **We DO NOT welcome member of RGVN (except explicit cases), Gacha players and other players who are woke LGBTQ+ (or should I say, the predators), and Gacha Kids (Gacha Players who are less than 14 years old).** If you are like that, and you wanna call me homophobic and disgusting guy, go on, I don't care.
+As stated, this project is only for the one who wish to sail on same boat with me and support me.

 ✳ For 2.1.0, 3.0.x and 3.1.x (Old version): If you want to see clearer hitcircle overlay, switch the skin appearance to @2x mode.